grawtar/website/_posts/input-validation-in-express-ts.md

 const schema = {
   type: "object",
   properties: {
-    name: {type: "string"},
+    name: { type: "string" },
   },
   required: ["name"],
-}
+};

 app.post("/user", validateBody(userSchema), (req, res) => {
-    return addUser(req.body.name); // name will never be undefined })
+  return addUser(req.body.name); // name will never be undefined });
 ```

-Now, wouldn't it be cool if we could use that typescript interface to... *generate* the schema?
+Now, wouldn't it be cool if we could use that typescript interface to... _generate_ the schema?
 What if we were able to convert our **typescript interface** into a **json schema**, which we would could then use for validation.

 ## typescript-json-schema

 Now that cool thing we wanted to do?
 This [library](https://github.com/YousefED/typescript-json-schema) does exactly that!

 It requires a bit of a setup.

 - We need to have a `schema_definition.ts` file contains the interfaces we would like to convert into json schemas.
 - Some `schemaGenerator.js` script that will use this library to convert said file into schema.